airbus/scikit-decide/README.md

 CMake options are useful in case of unusual system configurations, so we recommend to try to build the C++ extension without providing cmake options.
 Should you need to pass cmake options to the installer, use the same format as the standard cmake command.

-if you just want to build a dstributable wheel of scikit-decide containing the compiled C++ extension, make sure you are in the "scikit-decide for Python" root directory and build it with setuptools:
+if you just want to build a dstributable wheel of scikit-decide containing the compiled C++ extension, make sure you are in the "scikit-decide" root directory and build it with setuptools:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     python setup.py bdist_wheel --cpp-extension --cxx-compiler=<PATH_TO_YOUR_CPP_COMPILER> --cmake-options=<OPTIONAL_CMAKE_OPTIONS>

-## Documentation (work in progress)
+## Documentation

+### Online

+The latest documentation is [available online](https://gheprivate.intra.corp/pages/gerard-dupont/scikit-decide).

+### Locally

+You can also run the documentation locally (e.g. when you are contributing to it or to access an older version).

+#### 1. Install the documentation

-The documentation is currently being updated for more control and flexibility, using [VuePress](https://v1.vuepress.vuejs.org) to generate an interactive static website.
+The documentation is using [VuePress](https://v1.vuepress.vuejs.org) to generate an interactive static website.

-For now, only the new Reference part is (almost) complete - work is still needed for the Guide part (getting started, video tutorials, hosted notebooks and code templates).

-The documentation will be hosted online once scikit-decide is open sourced.
-Until then, follow the steps below to access the documentation locally:

-### 1. Install the documentation

-Get Yarn (package manager) by following [these installation steps](https://yarnpkg.com/en/docs/install).
+First, get Yarn (package manager) by following [these installation steps](https://yarnpkg.com/en/docs/install).

-Make sure you are in the "scikit-decide for Python" root directory and install documentation dependencies:
+Make sure you are in the "scikit-decide" root directory and install documentation dependencies:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     yarn install

-### 2. Access the documentation
+#### 2. Access the documentation

-Make sure you are in the "scikit-decide for Python" root directory and start the local documentation server:
+Make sure you are in the "scikit-decide" root directory and start the local documentation server:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     yarn docs:dev